nightcycle/synthetic/README.md

 Every attribute is connected to some internal state, with the exception of any with an _ in the front, those are used mostly for internal calculations and passages of state between objects.
 Eventually I'll probably replace them with a bindable function, but for now they stay.

-The Synthetic library constructor also endows each element it creates with self-cleaning functionality, as well as tracks things like relative and absolute elevation - a metric used for various theme components.

 ## Configuration:
 Configuration instances set under the game / datamodel.
 These can't be manually constructed with Synthetic.
 Upon Synthetic first init though it will be added to the game.